 Is not a face quite different from a mask?”

 And who am I to hinder the evolution of paint on canvas and, more importantly, the evolution of thought?
 It is beyond my power and at the end of the day I am the viewer and my role is transformed, as well.
 So now I look at “Tartuffe” as the first bridge-mask between two opposing ideas – one that veils its nature and truth way deep, and another that lays it all bare with a single line.
 But it is never what I see.

 In a way, this intermingling of the opposites was like an act of aggression of one idea versus another, a philosophical combat that left both participants tarnished and any implication of purity – destroyed.
-But sometimes in our lives (those of you that have raised or are raising kids may relate) we want to be pure, calm, moderate to create a smooth environment for the next generation to grow and thrive from the first days of their lives.
+But sometimes in our lives you may want to be pure, calm, moderate to create a smooth environment for the next generation to grow and thrive from the first days of their lives.
 In all senses we create pastel coloured walls.